nextgis/docs_ngweb/source/layers.rst

    Configuring TMS Connection

 In the case of a custom connection method, the user must specify the URL template, API key parameters if needed and the tile scheme used.
-For NextGIS geoservices, only a custom API key is specified.
+For NextGIS GeoServices, only a custom API key is specified.
 After filling in all fields press Create to complete the process of creating a **TMS Connection** resource.

 .. _ngw_tms_layer: